flectech/TawkToJiraSync/README.md

 sign up for an account with SendGrid (eg via Azure), then create an API key

+You should also disable the various tracking features, so that the JIRA URL doesn't get changed when sending back to Tawk.To

 ## Local Configuration
 Copy local.settings.json.example to local.settings.json, then populate
 the values with the secrets above